shahil9728/Discord-Job-Posting-Bot/README.md

 JobHound fetch job listings from individual servers, but it also has the ability to scrape across your entire Discord account, retrieving servers, channels, and job-related messages from multiple sources.
 By automating the process, it ensures that the latest job opportunities are sent directly to your Discord channel, making it an invaluable tool for job-focused communities.

+**Why I created this:**

+In the early stages of our careers, especially right after college, many students look for jobs and internships by joining countless Discord channels.
+But because of the overwhelming number of channels and random messages, genuine job opportunities often get buried.
+That’s why I built this — to help anyone easily find real gigs without the noise.

 ---